 When Catherine de Medici owned the chateau, she had elaborate parties at the chateau and hosted famous people, like the astrologer, Nostradamus and Cosimo Ruggieri.
 If the legend is to be believed, Ruggieri showed Catherine the death of her three sons in a mirror at Chaumont.

 Eventually though Catherine forced her love rival Diane de Poitiers to exchange it for the grander Chateau de Chenonceau.
 Diane de Poitiers only lived at Chaumont a short time even though.
 As pretty as Chaumont is, it’s no Chenonceau.
+And, there are far grander chateaux in the Loire Valley.

 In the 18th century, Chaumont was the beloved chateau of a French merchant who rose up the ranks, Jacques-Donatien Le Ray.
 Le Ray was instrumental in providing French support for the American Revolution.
 He housed Benjamin Franklin at one of his Parisian homes when Franklin was sent to Paris to drum up support for the American cause.
 Le Ray not only got the French King to cough up money but also provided money and equipment from his own funds.
 For example, he sent a gift of a warship to John Paul Jones who is credited with being a founder of the U.S. Navy.